RBGeomaticsRob/todo_challenge/README.md

 - MVP3 - MVP3 + styling
 - MVP4 - Filter tasks by "All", "Active" & "Completed"
 - MVP5 - Display total number of tasks
+-
+##Deployed Version##
+A deployed version can be played with [here](https://blooming-bastion-6250.herokuapp.com/).
+This is being served by a node express server, but does not yet have any persistent storage.

 ##Setup##
 Firstly ensure you run `npm install` and `bower install` when inside the root directory to ensure you have all the appropriate dependencies.